 The movie begins with uplifting orchestral music courtesy of Ridley's goto composer of the 2000s, Marc Streitenfeld.
 We see a vast panorama of aerial mountainous vistas.
 Sometimes we see a massive round shadow traveling across the ground, too large to be anything but a flying saucer.

-Eventually, a hooded figure reveals itself to be a very human looking alien.
-The ultra white, oddly textured flesh and black eyes, gives away the idea that, whatever this is, this isn't actually human.
+Eventually, a hooded figure reveals itself to be a nearly human looking alien.
+The ultra white, oddly textured flesh and black eyes, gives away the idea that, whatever this is, this isn't quite human.
 The (gender neutral) creature, gazes away toward the massive grey spaceship hanging in the sky.
 It opens a container and drinks from it, apparently surprising itself that it just ingested poison.
 We see a macro close-up of its very DNA blackening, coming apart, and dissolving in its bloodstream.
 It falls into a body of water and the DNA miraculously repairs itself and floats away.
 As the creature dies the spacecraft leaves.

 O-kay.
 Not the same as touching a singing black wafer, but we get the idea.

-Next we see a research archeologist Elizabeth Shaw (Noomi Rapace: THE GIRL WITH THE DRAGON TATTOO, THE GIRL WHO PLAYED WITH FIRE, THE GIRL WHO KICKED THE HORNET'S NEST, THE MONITOR, SHERLOCK HOMES: A GAME OF SHADOWS) insisting that her partner, Charlie Holloway (Logan Marshall-Green: 24 [TV], DEVIL) check out what she found in a cave painting.
+Next we see a research archeologist Elizabeth Shaw (Noomi Rapace: THE GIRL WITH THE DRAGON TATTOO, THE GIRL WHO PLAYED WITH FIRE, THE GIRL WHO KICKED THE HORNET'S NEST, SHERLOCK HOMES: A GAME OF SHADOWS) insisting that her partner, Charlie Holloway (Logan Marshall-Green: 24 [TV], DEVIL) check out what she found in a cave painting.

 Next we see the quiet David (Michael Fassbender: 300, CENTURION).
 David exists on a spaceship and dons a helmet to monitor